 First, pressure seal checks are imaged with a laser printer and compatible software.
 Next, the stub checks are loaded into a pressure sealer feed system (High volume systems run with a laser printer inline to a pressure sealer).
 During the folding process, the sealer machine aligns patterns of cohesive along the edges of the form.
 When the folded form passes through a series of sealing rollers that apply pressure, the cohesive is activated, creating a seal.
 The final product is a sealed mailer that is opened by folding and tearing along the perforations.

 Order Pressure Seal

 Pressure Seal Forms

-Browse pre-finished blank pressure seal forms by fold, size, weight and other features.
+Browse pre-finished pressure seal forms by fold configuration, document size, paper weight and other useful features.
 Popular features include integrated cards, labels, windows, and return envelopes.
 Common applications are invoices, notices, ID Cards, Labels, & Tax Forms.